Emerging Markets vs. Developed Markets: Where to Invest Offshore?

-Developed markets are typically characterized by a high level of industrialization, high per capita income, and well-developed financial markets.
+Developed is typically characterized by a high level of industrialization, high per capita income, and well-developed financial markets.
 Examples include the United States, Japan, and countries in Western Europe.

 Emerging markets, on the other hand, are in the process of rapid growth and industrialization.
 They often have lower per capita income but offer high growth potential.
 Examples include China, India, Brazil, and many countries in Africa.